CloudLabs-MOC/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_10_Lab1_Ex01_Hunting-V2.md

 1. Hide the right blade by selecting the **>>** icon and then scroll right until you see the ellipsis **(...)** icon.

-1. Select **Add to existing incident**.
+1. Right-click and select **Add to existing incident**.
 All the incidents appear in the right pane.

    ![Picture 1](../Media/lab9-june26-p13t2p3.png)